m-jahani/haplotype_aware_scaffolding/README.md

 Once the contig information is imported, the green boxes on the contact map will represent contig positions, similar to the following:
 ![SweetSkunkContig](SweetSkunkContig.png)

+The blue box represents the position of the chromosomes in the contact map.
+As shown in the illustration above, there is only one blue box, indicating that the chromosome boundaries have not been defined.
+To define chromosome boundaries in Juicebox, it is necessary to pay attention to the contact pattern of Hi-C. Each red block corresponds to a chromosome (20 in the example here, as Cannabis has 10 chromosomes and 2 haplotypes are mixed).
+By zooming in, one can identify the beginning and end of each chromosome and split the blue box by left-clicking right after the last contig of the preceding chromosome and before the first contig of the next chromosome.

+Save the newly defined chromosome boundaries by navigating to Assembly > Export Assembly.
+To differentiate it from the original file, it is recommended to save it with the suffix '.review.assembly'.

+## Manual genome assembly Curation
+When defining chromosome boundaries, the next step is manual curation based on the interactive plots and Hi-C contact information.
+For those new to working with [Juicebox](https://github.com/aidenlab/Juicebox), this [video](https://www.youtube.com/watch?v=Nj7RhQZHM18&t=112s) could be helpful for working with juicebox could be helpful.

+When all curation is complete and you want to save the result, navigate to Assembly > Export Assembly.
+To differentiate it from the original file, it is recommended to save it with the suffix '1.review.assembly', where the number 1 indicates the first round of curation.

 # Under Development